Milestone Gold Mastercard Review

 A Card to Build Your Credit; At a Cost

-The Milestone Gold MasterCard is a credit card aimed at applicants with poor credit.
-The card is issued by The Bank of Missouri (formerly Mid America Bank & Trust Company) an FDIC-insured bank located in Dixon, Missouri.
+The Milestone Gold Mastercard is a credit card aimed at applicants with poor credit.
+The card is issued by the Bank of Missouri (formerly Mid America Bank & Trust Company) an FDIC-insured bank located in Dixon, Mo.
 (Note that FDIC insurance doesn’t really help you as a credit customer, but does speak to the legitimacy of the bank.)

 |Annual Fee||$35-$99, depending on credit|

 |Foreign Transaction Fee||1% of each transaction|

 24.9% APR is not too high for a card to rebuild credit

 25-day grace period to make payments without interest

 Annual fee as high as $99 by second year

 APR rises to 29.9% with one late payment